SREB Takeaways on Teacher Compensation Data

 *Sample District Average Teacher Compensation & Local Economic Data

-To provide users with more up-to-date, locally-based sample context to teacher compensation and how it varies widely across districts in the South, SREB collected sample rural, urban and suburban district data from 48 districts to calculate a more accurate look at teachers’ take-home pay in different contexts.
-Additionally, SREB also provides local economic and cost of living data sourced from the Council for Community and Economic Research to understand how far the average teacher’s paycheck stretches and the financial implications of their compensation packages.
+To show how local teacher compensation varies across districts, SREB collected data from a non-representative sample of 48 rural, suburban and urban school districts across the 16 SREB states to look at teachers’ take-home pay in different contexts.
+Additionally, local economic and cost of living data is included in our analysis to examine how far teachers’ paychecks stretch and the financial implications of their compensation packages.

 See a spotlight on three district samples from Maryland below.